intrepidcoder/helix-threejs/README.md

 You can view the helix online at https://intrepidcoder.github.io/helix-threejs/

-To run locally, download the source code in to a folder and open `index.html` in a web browser.
+To run locally, download the source code into a folder and open `index.html` in a web browser.